hilton/hilton.github.com/blog/_posts/2026-09-01-reinventing-organizations-illustrated-review.md

 Meanwhile, the 172 pages focus on the original book’s core ideas.
 I found the reading experience unusual but refreshing, and suspect that every business book would benefit from this treatment.

+I did find the large format somewhat unwieldy, though.
+I wonder if a more conventional (but still large) 152 × 229 mm trade paperback would work better, with smaller illustrations, less whitespace, and more pages.

 ## Reinventing organisations